Safety

 End of the run

-24) Return to Willett Rec and lead runners in a warm-down, involving appropriate stretches.
+32) Enter Willett Rec (do not stop at the entrance) and lead runners in a warm-down, involving appropriate stretches.
 It is important not to neglect this as it reduces the risk of injury.
 Groups must not congregate at the entrances to Willett Rec but proceed through the gate into the rec.

 FOR RUNNERS